canonical/jaas-documentation/index.rst

 the ability to drill-in to the details when you need it.

 **JAAS** is composed of the following components:

-- Candid - a macaroon-based authentication server, which is required so that all other components are able to agree who a particular user is
+- Candid - a macaroon-based authentication server, which can use a variety of identity providers to correctly identify users,

-- JIMM - Juju Intelligent Model Manager, which acts as a single point of contact for multiple Juju controllers
+- JIMM - Juju Intelligent Model Manager, which acts as a single point of contact for multiple Juju controllers,

-- Juju controllers -  each controlling models in specific clouds or cloud regions.
+- Juju controllers -  each controlling models in specific clouds or cloud regions,

-- Juju dashboard - providing a clear overview of your Juju real estate with the ability to drill down into details of your deploys
+- Juju dashboard - providing a clear overview of your Juju real estate with the ability to drill down into details of your deploys.

-**JAAS** is useful for customers that do not want to maintain their own controllers in public clouds taking advantage of our production JAAS giving them the ability to deploy their workloads in public clouds.
+**JAAS** is useful for customers that do not want to maintain their own controllers in public clouds.
+Canonical's JAAS enables users to deploy their workloads in public clouds without the extra complexity and costs associated with running their own Juju controllers.
 JAAS is also useful for organisations running their own Juju infrastructure giving them a single point of contact for their entire real estate and, in combination with the Juju Dashboard, giving them a clear overview of their infrastructure.